- Published: Thursday, 21 December 2017 11:38

 - Written by 3x1

-The final line up has been announced for Edinburgh’s first ever wellbeing festival.
+The final line up has been announced for Edinburgh’s first ever wellbeing festival in 2018.
 The event will bring together some of the biggest names in health and fitness in the capital, from Michelin starred chef Tom Kerridge and Shona Vertue to global influencers Chloe Madeley and Jasmine Hemsley of Hemsley + Hemsley fame.

 The City of Edinburgh Council and Good Thinking have joined forces to curate a packed programme of feel-good activities and self-improvement talks which will transform the city’s Assembly Rooms into the Edinburgh Wellbeing Festival on Saturday 27 and Sunday 28 January.